 His work has been featured in many venues, click here for information on the PBS series "Your Inner Fish."

-Co-sponsored by: Office of the Provost; Departments of Biology & Marine Biology, Geography & Geology, English, and Communication Studies; College of Health & Applied Human Services; School of Health & Applied Human Sciences; Randall Library; Center for Teaching Excellence; Honors Scholars Association and Wilmington Fellows; The Your Inner Fish Reading Group.
+Co-sponsored by: Office of the Provost; College of Arts and Sciences and the Departments of Biology & Marine Biology, Geography & Geology, English, Psychology, Communication Studies, and Film Studies; College of Health & Applied Human Services and the School of Health & Applied Human Sciences; Watson College of Education; Graduate School; Randall Library; Center for Teaching Excellence; Honors Scholars Association and Wilmington Fellows; the Your Inner Fish Reading Group.

 Past speakers for the Honors College have included: Dr. Dan Simons, Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
 Wilson, Dr. Sarah Boysen, Mr. Seth Kramer and Dr. David Harrison, Mr. David Quammen, Mr. Nat Faxon and Mr. Jim Rash, Mr. Paul Loeb, Dr. Paul Zubrin, Dr. Mark Plotkin, Dr. Michael Ruse, Dr. Maeve Leakey, Mr. Charles Mann, and Mr. Ralph Nader.